-Earlier this month, local airlines — Philippine Airlines, Cebu Pacific Air, and Philippines AirAsia — have resumed operations of routes, but some flights were moved to a later date to align with the local government.
+Last month, local airlines — Philippine Airlines, Cebu Pacific Air, and Philippines AirAsia — have resumed operations of routes, but some flights were moved to a later date to align with the local government.

 Please note that only essential travel is allowed.
-Travel for leisure or recreation remains prohibited.

 - New Guidelines for International Departure & Arrival (PAL)